SamVerschueren/bragg/readme.md

 exports.handler = app.listen();
 ```

-If the `body` is a promise function, the result of the lambda function will be the same as the result of the promise.

 ### Middlewares

+Multiple middlewares will be executed one after the other.
+The result of the following example is `Foo Bar Baz`.

 ```js
 var Promise = require('pinkie-promise');